 Why Have I Got Shooting Pain In My Breasts?

-Such pain is common, and is often the result of hormonal fluctuations in the body.
+Such pain is common, and often the result of hormonal fluctuations, but learn more here.

 Breast pain, including shooting pain, is common.
 In most cases this symptom is not serious, and will go away on its own.